-The objectives for the byelaw strategy are proposed as:-
+The objectives for the byelaw strategy are:-

-- 1. To set out a clear and practical plan for making the transition from the legacy suite of byelaws to a unified suite of NWIFCA byelaws. - 2.
-To identify priorities for action, based on feedback from fishers, IFCOs, NWIFCA Members and stakeholders in the District. - 3.
-To set out a timescale for completing the byelaw review. - 4.
-To keep the process under review and update it on an annual basis.
+- 1. To identify priorities for action, based on feedback from fishers, IFCOs, NWIFCA Members and stakeholders in the District. - 2.
+To set out a timescale for completing the byelaw review. - 3.
+To keep the process under review and update it on an annual basis or as required with changing priorities.